-It's the first time that the issue can be discussed publicly within the party.
-For years, the KMT has rejected being labelled as “red proxy” but now it has no choice but to face the rising criticism squarely, especially growing call for action to clean the party from the young members.
+It's the first time that the issue has been discussed so publicly within the party.
+For years, the KMT has rejected being labelled as a “red proxy” but now it has no choice but to face the rising criticism squarely, especially growing calls for action to clean the party from its young members.

-“The KMT was reluctant to face this problem but its changed attitude shows a sign, the party had realized that it hardly wins the trust of Taiwan's voters due to its pro-Beijing political and economic network,” said Wu Jieh-min(吳介民), deputy researcher of Academia Sinica of Taiwan.
-He is an expert on the impact of China's Sharp power in Taiwan and a longtime observer of the influence of this network related to KMT’s cross-strait policies.
+“The KMT was reluctant to face this problem but its changed attitude is a sign that the party has realized that it barely wins the trust of Taiwan's voters due to its pro-Beijing political and economic network,” said Wu Jieh-min(吳介民), a senior researcher at the Academia Sinica in Taiwan.
+He is an expert on the impact of China's Sharp power and united front policies in Taiwan, and a longtime observer of the influence of this network related to KMT’s cross-strait policies.

 Then, how big exactly is the pro-Beijing network within the KMT?

-Speaking on background, multiple KMT members from different groups and generations that the party has way too many “panda-huggers”, especially in the Central Standing Committee (CSC), the top decision-making authority of the party.
-It would be a tough mission for the new chairman to tackle these interests.
+Speaking on background, multiple KMT members from different groups and generations say that the party has far too many “panda-huggers”, especially in the Central Standing Committee (CSC), the top decision-making body of the party.
+They add that it would be a tough mission for the new chairman to tackle these interests.

-One source at the top of KMT leadership estimated around 1/4 members of the CSC have business in China.
-However, in collaborating with the New Republic Report, we found that the real number exceeds that.
+One senior source in the KMT leadership estimates that around 1/4 members of the CSC have businesses in China.
+However, in an investigation with the New Republic Report, we found that the real number exceeds that.

-According to the open sources from KMT website and election materials, we conducted background research of KMT CSC.
+According to open sources from the KMT website and election materials, we conducted background research on the KMT CSC.
 The CSC has 39 members, 32 of which are elected by Central Committee members, with the term limit extended from 1 year to 2 years in 2005.
 We found that over a 10-year period (2009-2019) the proportion of members who have economic ties in China increased from 22% to 47%.

-Between 30% and 40% of CSC members during every term (over 9 terms in 10 years) had "cross-strait background"--they were either taishang or prominent members of associations promoting cross-strait relations.
+Between 30% and 40% of CSC members during every term (over 9 terms in 10 years) had a "cross-strait background"-- they were either taishang or prominent members of associations promoting cross-strait relations.
 Most notably, there has been an uptick in this trend in recent years.
 Between 2009 and 2012, the proportion had been 22%-33%.
 In 2013, it shot up to 44%.
-Among the latest term, 47% have business ties with China.
+Among the latest CSC members, 47% have business ties with China.